 SMART CITY FINANCE LLC, its affiliates, and subsidiaries (including, but not limited to Smart City Telecom and Smart City Metro)("Smart City", "we", "our" and "us") are committed to respecting and protecting the privacy of our customers.
 As discussed below, we have strict policies governing access by employees and others to customer communications and information.
-We access customer accounts, records or reports for authorized business purposes only.
-We educate our employees about their obligation to safeguard customer information and communications, and we hold them accountable for their actions.
-In short, privacy is a priority for Smart City in all aspects of our business.

 Smart City obtains and uses customer information that helps us to provide our customers with quality Telecommunications services.
-In addition to supporting the direct provision of service, this information may be used to protect customers, employees and property against fraud, theft or abuse; to conduct industry or consumer surveys; and to maintain good customer relations.
+In addition to supporting the direct provision of service, this information may be used to protect customers, employees and property against fraud, theft or abuse; and may be used to conduct industry or consumer surveys; and to maintain good customer relations.
 Access to databases containing customer information is limited to employees who need that information to perform their jobs.
 These employees are required to follow strict rules when handling customer information, and are subject to disciplinary action if they fail to do so.

-In order to better serve our customers, we may ask them questions to elicit additional information about their special needs and interests.
+In order to better serve our customers, we may ask them questions to elicit additional information about their special needs and interests through surveys.
 For example, we may ask whether customers work at home, whether any members of the household have special needs, or whether teenagers reside in the household in order to determine whether customers may be interested in or might benefit from additional lines or services.
 In all cases, the information we gather is used to facilitate the provision of quality customer service.
 We do not share this information with third parties to market non-Smart City services to our customers.

 Smart City may collect information from you through communications such as via the web, or by phone, email or mail delivery, or through the services provided to you as the customer.

-You may visit our site without divulging any personal information; however, there are areas of the website that might require personal information in order to contact Smart City directly, specifically, when registering e-mails, obtaining remote access, and contacting online technical support.
+There are areas of the website that might require personal information in order to contact Smart City directly, specifically, when registering e-mails, obtaining remote access, and contacting online technical support.

 Information may also be collected in the following ways: